 Introduction (aim for ~800 words)

 There is widespread concern that in forest ecosystems subjected to an increase in disturbance, increases in tree mortality can potentially result in shifts to treeless states (Reyer et al. 2015).
-(Barlow & Peres 2008; Hirota et al. 2011; Scheffer et al. 2012)Over the past decade research has suggested such shifts may occur in both tropical (Barlow & Peres 2008; Hirota et al. 2011) and boreal regions (Scheffer et al. 2012) as a result of climate change and anthropogenic disturbances.
-Forests may be particularly vulnerable to rapid changes because trees are relatively long-lived, immobile organisms, which consequently find it difficult to adapt to a rapid change in environmental conditions (Burrows et al. 2011; Seidl et al. 2015).
-Any shift to relatively treeless, non-forest states (defined as areas with less than 40% canopy cover; Sasaki & Putz 2009) would cause loss of forest biodiversity as well dramatic changes in ecosystem function and the provision of ecosystem services (Scholes et al. 2014).
+Recent research has suggested that such shifts may be occurring across the globe as a result of interactions between climate change and increased anthropogenic disturbance (Barlow & Peres 2008; Hirota et al. 2011; Scheffer et al. 2012). .
+Forests may be particularly vulnerable to rapid changes because trees are relatively long-lived, immobile organisms, which consequently find it difficult to adapt to rapid changes in environmental conditions (Burrows et al. 2011; Seidl et al. 2015).
+Any shift to relatively treeless, non-forest states would cause loss of forest biodiversity as well dramatic changes in ecosystem function and the provision of ecosystem services (Scholes et al. 2014).
 Owing to these risks, a recent IPCC assessment concluded that forest dieback has the potential to cause major global economic impacts (Scholes et al. 2014).
-However, despite these concerns, there is relatively little known about the mechanisms that cause transition of forests to relatively treeless states (Reyer et al. 2015).
+However, despite these concerns, relatively little is known about the mechanisms that cause transition of forests to relatively treeless states (Reyer et al. 2015).

-Transitions from one ecosystem state to another occur when disturbances (sensu Sousa 2001) resulting in death of organisms cause changes to a system from which it fails to recover (Nimmo et al. 2015).
+Transitions from one ecosystem state to another occur when disturbances (sensu Sousa 2001) cause death of organisms resulting in changes to a system from which it fails to recover (Nimmo et al. 2015).
 These disturbances may represent instantaneous or continuous alteration of species abundances, which are respectively referred to as pulse and press disturbances (Bender, Case & Gilpin 1984).
-Critically, what is considered to be ‘instantaneous’ or ‘continuous’ depends on the generation time of the organisms in an assembly (Shade et al. 2012).
-Theory relating to ecosystem resilience suggests that interactions between different drivers may cause positive feedbacks, which can drive the system into a different state as a result of rapid non-linear regime shifts (Scheffer et al. 2001).
+Theory suggests that interactions between different drivers may cause positive feedbacks, which can drive the system into a different state as a result of rapid non-linear regime shifts (Scheffer et al. 2001).
 However, linear, gradual changes in ecosystems resulting in a shift to a novel state can also occur (Davidson 2000; Petraitis & Hoffman 2010; Petraitis 2013), although these have received less attention in the ecological literature.
-Importantly, the presence of positive feedbacks may make recovery of a system to a desired state difficult, while linear change may be more easily reversed via management (Folke et al. 2010).
+Importantly, the presence of positive feedbacks may make recovery of a system to a desired state difficult, while in systems which lack such feedbacks any undesirable states may be more easily reversed via management (Folke et al. 2010).

-From the perspective of forest conservation, feedbacks of particular concern are those between local disturbances (e.g. fire, pests, drought or deforestation) and regional climatic changes that impair regeneration of tree species (Reyer et al. 2015).
+From the perspective of forest conservation, feedbacks of particular concern include those between local disturbances (e.g. fire, pests, drought or deforestation) and regional climatic changes that might impair regeneration of tree species (Reyer et al. 2015).
 For example, logging and deforestation in tropical forests combined with drought and increased fire frequency may lead to a shift to a savannah-like vegetation structure (Nepstad et al. 1999; Barlow & Peres 2008).
 Similarly, large disturbances in Mediterranean forests can lead to reduced seedling recruitment and invasion by grasses and shrubs, which result in increased fire frequency and further suppression of tree cover (Acácio et al. 2007).
 However, dieback is also occurring in temperate forests in which fire is not a primary cause of mortality (Martin et al. 2015).
-Tree mortality as a result of climate change, pathogens and insect pests is increasing in many temperate forests (van Mantgem et al. 2009; Seidl et al. 2014) and so identification of potential feedbacks that may drive these systems into non-forest states is critical to inform future management decisions.
+Increased tree mortality as a result of climate change, and attack by pathogens and insects is increasing in many temperate forests (van Mantgem et al. 2009; Seidl et al. 2014).
+An understanding of potential feedbacks that may drive these systems into non-forest states is critical to inform future management decisions.